Snow: Science

 Scientists study snow at a wide variety of scales that include the physics of chemical bonds and clouds; the distribution, accumulation, metamorphosis, and ablation of snowpacks; and the contribution of snowmelt to river hydraulics and ground hydrology.
 In doing so, they employ a variety of instruments to observe and measure the phenomena studied.
 Their findings contribute to knowledge applied by engineers, who adapt vehicles and structures to snow, by agronomists, who address the availability of snowmelt to agriculture, and those, who design equipment for sporting activities on snow.
 Scientists develop and others employ snow classification systems that describe its physical properties at scales ranging from the individual crystal to the aggregated snowpack.
-A sub-specialty is avalanches, which are of concern to engineers and outdoors sports people, alike.
+A sub-specialty is avalanches, which are of concern to engineers and outdoor sports people, alike.

 Snow science addresses how snow forms, its distribution, and processes affecting how snowpacks change over time.
 Scientists improve storm forecasting, study global snow cover and its effect on climate, glaciers, and water supplies around the world.
 The study includes physical properties of the material as it changes, bulk properties of in-place snow packs, and the aggregate properties of regions with snow cover.
 In doing so, they employ on-the-ground physical measurement techniques to establish ground truth and remote sensing techniques to develop understanding of snow-related processes over large areas.